The Wait Is Over! Surbhi Chandna, Mohnish Bahl & Gurdeep’s Sanjivani 2 Teaser Out; Fans Nostalgic!

 #sayantanighosh& the original pillars dr Juhi @GurdipPunjj & my favourite always dr Shashank @Mohnish_Bahl @StarPlus @sapnamalhotra15." - (sic).

-Now, the makers and channel has released the teaser.
+Now, the makers and the channel have released the teaser.
 Siddharth captioned the video, "My first show as a creator/storyteller back in 2002 @sapnamalhotra01 and me as #alchemyfilmspvtltd are proud to bring back #Sanjivani as we are all set to take care of you and entertain you.
-Coming Soon on @starplus."
+Coming Soon on @starplus." - (sic).

 In the promo, Mohnish and Gurdeep are seen coming out of the operation theatre.
 Later, Surbhi and Namit join the duo with the iconic tune playing in the background.
-The iconic tune of the teaser got fans nostalgic.
+The iconic tune of the teaser has got fans nostalgic.

 View this post on Instagram